 Should You Focus on One or Multiple Real Estate Investment Strategies?

 Of all the responses, three individuals were of the belief that investors should focus on a single strategy.
 Brie Jazmin advises that you focus on one strategy and know it very well.
 Eric Kottner thinks that investors should be highly specialized in one investment strategy.
-Randy Ramadhin has sampled a few different strategies, found the one that worked best for his particular situation and focuses solely on that.
+Randy Ramadhin has sampled a few different strategies, found the one that worked best for his particular situation, and focuses solely on that.
 So, it took trying multiple strategies before he came to the conclusion that one great strategy is the best approach.

 Two investors think that, before expanding into other investment strategies, you need to master one strategy first.
 Kris Ontiveros said to focus on one and automate by creating systems (or hiring great team members) before you consider moving onto or expanding into another strategy.
 And Neil Henderson advises that the average person should only focus on one strategy.
 But once they’ve mastered it, they can consider branching out from there.

 Julia Bykhovskaia thinks that, in theory, focusing on and understanding one investment strategy makes sense.
 However, that is not the case in practice.
-If real estate is all that you do, you will have multiple goals that one investment strategy cannot achieve (or at least not easily).
+If real estate is all that you do, you will have multiple goals that one type of real estate investment strategy cannot achieve (or at least not easily).
 You need money to both live off of in the here and now, as well as to use to invest in your longer-term strategy.
-So, if the longer-term strategy is apartment investing, for example, then you might need to supplement your apartment investing strategy with another one, like flipping, wholesaling, short-term rentals, etc., in order to accomplish your shorter-term goals of generating profit to pay the bills and to invest in apartments with.
+So, if the longer-term strategy is apartment investing, for example, then you might need to supplement your apartment investing strategy with another one, like flipping, wholesaling, short-term rentals, in order to accomplish your shorter-term goals of generating profit to pay the bills and to invest in apartments with.
 However, on the flip side, the difficult part with this approach is avoiding the real estate “shiny object syndrome” to stay focused and not overextend yourself.

 Similarly, Ryan Groene thinks that it also depends on your investment goals.
 Some people see opportunities across many asset classes while others focus on one and still make money.
 Sam Zell is a rare exception, because he was a top investor across many asset classes for a long time and is still the top owner of mobile home parks.